BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Strain column provides the information about the genetic variant or subtype of an organism.

 ##### <a name="procVal_col11"></a>Read count (column 11)
-The Read count column provides the total number of read of `Gene ID` (column 4) from a target `Library ID` (column 2) that will be mapped to the transcriptome.
+The Read count column provides the total number of reads of `Gene ID` (column 4) from a target `Library ID` (column 2) that will be mapped to the transcriptome.

 ##### <a name="procVal_col12"></a>TPM (column 12)
 The TPM column provides a normalized quantification measure for sequencing depth and gene length of `Gene ID` (column 4) from a specific `Library ID` (column 2).